« Back to Blog

 If you wanted to take a slightly more radical approach, you could create a whole new campaign with the extra budget.

-This strategy may require more iterations and tweaks early on, but once you start to get results, you can continue improving it with the changes we’ve already talked about.
+This strategy may require more iterations and tweaks early on, but once you get results, you can continue improving it with the changes we’ve already discussed.

 3. Review the CPL

-This is an iterative process, so it’s important that you regularly review the CPL of your changes to measure the effectiveness.
-You shouldn’t expect the CPL to drop all of a sudden, but you should watch for what effect your changes have made.
+Reducing your CPL is an iterative process, so you must regularly review the CPL of your changes to measure the effectiveness of your tests.
+You shouldn’t expect the CPL to drop immediately, but you should watch for the effect of changes you make.

-If it looks like the change is driving the CPL up and it doesn’t look like it’s coming back down, you should go back to the test and optimize stage to try something else.
+If it looks like the change is driving the CPL up and it doesn’t look like it’s coming back down, go back to the test and optimize stage to identify what was working and iterate based on that data.

 The only big jumps you should expect to see in your CPL is when you increase the budget, as shown in the diagram below where we’ve plotted ad spend by month versus CPL (cost per SQL)